 A. Determination of a handset’s level of functionality was based on the features offered, and the operating capabilities of the unit.
 Thumb Cellular has identified the following two (2) levels of handset functionality:

-- Non-Smart Phones – offer basic calling ability, have basic texting ability, have a camera and Bluetooth technology, and work on either the 1X or 3G data networks.
+- Non-Smart Phones – offer basic calling ability, have basic texting ability, have a camera and Bluetooth technology, and work on the 4G data network.

 - Smart Phones – includes handsets powered by an operating system, either Android or iOS.
 A smart phone allows user to perform many functions: voice, text and multimedia messaging, web browsing, email, camera and video, application downloads, and more.
-They work primarily on 4G networks, but sometimes on 3G.
+They work on the 4G network.

 Reporting Information Common to All Handsets Offered